gustavdersjo/porkbun-api/README.md

-The tool can be used either through the commandline or as a python libary, and comes with built-in support for some common usecases such as handling DDNS or SSL verification over DNS.
+The tool can be used either through the commandline or as a python libary, and comes with built-in support for some common usecases such as handling DDNS, or SSL verification over DNS.
 Oink! 🐖